trxdave/ireland-rugby-quiz/README.md

 So, buckle up, get ready for a journey through the highs and lows of Irish rugby, and let's see how well you know the game on the Emerald Isle!

+# UX #

+The project is a graphical user interface of a website quiz.
+Through the use of HTML, CSS, and JavaScript it demonstrates my programming knowledge.

 # Wireframes #

 Before starting to code the game, I used Balsamic to create wireframes, which helped me to design a realistic and achievable game.